sarahsupp/2016-01-11-uwmadison/lessons/sql_instructor/08-create.md

 #### Challenges

-1. Write an SQL statement to replace all uses of `null` in `Survey.person` with the string `'unknown'`.
+1. Write an SQL statement to replace all uses of `R` in `surveys.sex` with the string `'unknown'`.

-2. One of our colleagues has sent us a [CSV](../../gloss.html#comma-separeted-values) file containing temperature readings by Robert Olmstead, which is formatted like this:
+2. One of our colleagues has sent us a [CSV](../../gloss.html#comma-separeted-values) file containing surveys on a new nearby plots, 25, which is formatted like this:

     ~~~
-    Taken,Temp
-    619,-21.5
-    622,-15.5
+    plot,type
+    25, control, DO, M, 34
+    25, control, DO, F, 40
+    25, control, PP, M, 14
+    25, control, PB, M, 26
     ~~~

     **What would you need to update to add this information to your database?
 Which tables?
-Use `update` to add the person and the data to your table.
+Use `update` to add the data to your table.**

-3. SQLite has several administrative commands that aren't part of the SQL standard.
-    One of them is `.dump`,
-    which prints the SQL commands needed to re-create the database.
-    Another is `.load`,
-    which reads a file created by `.dump` and restores the database.
-    A colleague of yours thinks that storing dump files (which are text) in version control is a good way to track and manage changes to the database.
-    What are the pros and cons of this approach?
-    (Hint: records aren't stored in any particular order.)

 <div class="keypoints" markdown="1">